ItzELECTR0/TWAOS/Documentation/INSTRUCTIONS.md

 #### Disclaimers:
  - Project can only be opened and built on Windows 10/11 (Attempts on Arch Linux have always failed me)
- - Building will take a really long time, since the game's shader variants aren't included, and will have to be built from scratch
+ - Building will take a really long time, since the game's shader variants aren't included, and will have to be built from scratch.

 ## HOW DISABLE/REMOVE STEAM DRM